smelnicki/pocket-farts.com/README.md

 * **Installable** - Can be 'installed' via adding to the homescreen.
 No app store required.
 * **App-like** - After it has been installed, indistinguishable in appearance and behavior from a native app.

 That last bit is the most important.
-And that's what I've attmped to prove, in concept at least.
+And that's what pocket farts attempts to demonstrate.

-I'll elaborate more on each point, shortly.
-For now, on with the show.

 ### Installation